ConvivioTeam/cookbook/delivery_recipe/business_continuity_plan.md

 * Communicate resolution when systems returned
 * Document details in the [Incident Management Report](https://docs.google.com/spreadsheets/d/1ZaHs2A5mMlN3m4aXX_lCGMBEYTMNAknwHPpsJzbCJDI/edit#gid=0)

+In the event that we experience loss of connectivity through a single internet service provider then we have the option to switch to alternative providers- home office wifi, public wifi, mobile phone techering.
+Only in the event of a national outage will we lose all connectivity.
+In that situation we will be unable to connect but the severity of such an outage would be dealt with as a priority by the network providers.

 Key systems are provided by trusted suppliers.
 Data is backed up.
 The risk is that the functionality and communication within the tools is lost.
 Communication is key to business continuity and recovery.

 ## Sudden Loss of Key Staff or Skills